trustlines-protocol/blockchain/tools/bridge/end2end-tests/README.md

 ## Run without make

-To run the tests without `make`, make sure that tlbc-bridge and Parity are installed.
+To run the tests without `make`, make sure that tlbc-bridge and Openethereum are installed.
 Then run `pytest tools/bridge/end2end-tests/tests`.

 ## Test Structure